How To: Easy Homemade Magnesium Spray Recipe

 Magnesium fuels over 300 biochemical reactions in the body.
 It helps regulate energy, calm the nervous system, ease muscle tension, improve sleep, control blood glucose, and aid in blood pressure regulation to name but a few things.

 Why?
-For some with digestive sensitivities, topical magnesium can be used directly on the skin, bypassing the digestive system and potentially going straight to where it’s needed—muscles, joints, and even underarms, where it can help balance skin pH and control odour-causing bacteria.
+For some with digestive sensitivities, topical magnesium can be used directly on the skin, bypassing the digestive system and potentially going straight to where it’s needed: muscles, joints, and even underarms, where it can help balance skin pH and control odour-causing bacteria.

 Ocean Energy in a Bottle: The Restorative Ritual of Homemade Magnesium Spray

-Creating a self-care ritual around magnesium at home helps connect us to that same powerful, primordial energy we all feel at the coast.
-Especially when we craft our own products by hand, like this homemade magnesium spray recipe, we infuse it with our loving intention as we complete the steps.
-Our creation then becomes more than a useful remedy—it’s a practice in reconnecting with the loving, restorative current in nature and ourselves.
+When we craft our own products by hand, like this homemade magnesium spray recipe, we infuse it with loving intention as we complete the steps.
+Our creation then becomes more than a useful remedy.
+It’s a practice in reconnecting with the loving, restorative current in nature and ourselves.

 A mineral abundant sea-bath remedy in a bottle for those depleting moments when directly bathing in the ocean just isn’t possible!